 All of which brings us back to Dr. J’s layup.
 Its beauty rests not only in its improvisational genius but also in its tenderness, in the way Erving holds the ball, “palms” it in one hand, lets it “kiss” the backboard and fall gently into the hoop.
 This majestic and unexpected layup becomes, in the end, Gay’s allegory for how we are beholden to beauty and to one another, as we exuberantly cheer, hold each other, and give thanks for graces given—whether, as Gay’s oeuvre teaches us, by strangers or kin, the living or the no longer alive, or by the blossoms of a fruit orchard.

-Eric Morales-Franceschini is Assistant Professor of English and Latin American Studies at the University of Georga.
-His poetry chapbook, Autopsy of a Fall, is a finalist for the 2020 Gloria Anzaldúa Poetry Prize.
-His reviews, scholarly articles, and poetry have been published or forthcoming at The Journal of Postcolonial Writing, Global South Studies, Centro, Comparative Literature, Jump Cut, Moko, Chiricú, Witness, Dryland, Acentos Review, Kweli, Newfound, Tropics of Meta, and The Rumpus, among others.
+Éric Morales-Franceschini is Assistant Professor of English and Latin American Studies at the University of Georgia.
+He is author of Autopsy of a Fall, winner of the 2020 Gloria Anzaldúa Poetry Prize, and The Epic of Cuba Libre: The Mambí, Mythopoetics, and Liberation (University of Virginia Press, 2022).
+His reviews, essays, and poetry have been published at AGNI, Tropics of Meta, Newfound, Journal of Postcolonial Writing, Comparative Literature, Berkeley Poetry Review, Muzzle, Acentos Review, and Kweli, among others.

 Vital reading on politics, literature, and more in your inbox.
 Sign up for our Weekly Newsletter, Monthly Roundup, and event notifications.